Normal and not-so-normal signs of aging

 — You’re having less sex: Many older adults don’t speak up about loss of libido or decreased sexual function.
 Often, health care providers don’t ask.

 But your sex life offers important clues about your overall health.
 For one, erectile dysfunction can be an early warning sign of heart problems.
-Visit an ED Clinic and speak with a healthcare professional if you have a hard time getting or keeping an erection.
-By visiting an Erectile Dysfunction Clinic, you can get a prescribed ED medication that could help improve your condition.
+Speak up if you have a hard time getting or keeping an erection.

 Function Better operates in seven locations including Clinton, Herkimer, New Hartford, Oneida, Rome, Utica, and Yorkville.
 For more information, see www.functionbetter.com/.